 - any other income authorized by law.

-The registered office of ALAI shall be 51 avenue Raymond Poincaré, Paris.
-It maybe transferred in the same town by decision of the Executive committee and elsewhere by decision of an Extraordinary General Assembly.
+The registered office of ALAI shall be in Paris, 51 avenue Raymond Poincaré.
+It may be transferred in the same town by decision of the Executive committee and elsewhere by decision of an Extraordinary General Assembly.

 The title Member of Honour may be awarded by the General Assembly to persons having rendered outstanding service to the cause of copyright in general and to ALAI.
 This title permits them to attend general assemblies with voting rights and exempts them from paying a subscription.

 Subscribing members shall be those natural persons or corporate bodies legally constituted such as associations, non-profit-making or commercial companies, trade unions, employers' federations, etc., which, whatever their nationality, are interested directly or indirectly in the objectives of ALAI and who, having been accepted by the Executive committee, pay to ALAI a subscription, the amount of which, fixed by the Executive committee, shall be prescribed by article II of the Internal Regulations.